ryansobol/swift-package-playingcard/README.md

 # Swift Package: PlayingCard

-This Swift package is based heavily on the [official tutorial](https://swift.org/package-manager/#example-usage) for the Swift Package Manager.
+This Swift package is based on the [official tutorial](https://swift.org/package-manager/#example-usage) for the Swift Package Manager.
 The package produces a library called `PlayingCard` which defines the following public types in Swift:

 - `PlayingCard` struct
 - `Rank` enum